rickyHong/Vocab-Expansion-LLAMA-Wiki/Pretraining-Script.md

 VRAM-saving tips:

 * If the VRAM is insufficient, you can remove --modules_to_save ${modules_to_save} \ from the script.
-This will exclude training for embed_tokens and lm_head (which have large parameters) and only train the LoRA parameters, thus saving memory.
+This will exclude training for embed_tokens and lm_head (which have large parameters) and only train the LoRA parameters, thus saving memory (It is suggested to experiment based on Chinese-LLaMA instead of excluding the training of embed_tokens and lm_head from the pre-training stage).

 To launch with multi-node and multi-GPU: